 - a.
 "Automated cassette" is a container that is filled with a drug.
 This container may count the drug and may package the drug into a container suitable for dispensing, and may affix a label to the container.
 These cassettes may be used to dispense drugs in a traditional dispensing system or may be used to package unit-dose medication, or drugs in a unit of issue packaging system.
 An automated cassette shall not be used for schedule II controlled substances. - b.
-"Correctional facility" means a facility under the supervision of the United States, the Department of Corrections, or a similar state agency or department in a state other than Colorado in which persons are or may be lawfully held in custody as a result of conviction or a crime; a jail or an adult detention center of a county, city, or city and county; and a private contract prison operated by a state, county, city or city and county. - c.
+"Correctional facility" means a facility under the supervision of the United States, the Department of Corrections, or a similar state agency or department in a state other than Colorado in which persons are or may be lawfully held in custody as a result of conviction of a crime; a jail or an adult detention center of a county, city, or city and county; and a private contract prison operated by a state, county, city or city and county. - c.
 "Customized patient medication package" means a package which contains two or more drugs. - d.
 "Licensed Facility" means any of the following facilities licensed by the Colorado Department of Public Health and Environment: community mental health center, acute treatment unit, hospital unit, inpatient hospice, nursing care facility, assisted living residence, or long-term care facility. - e.
-"Medical Device" means an instrument, apparatus, implement, machine, contrivance, implant, or similar or related article that is required to be labeled pursuant to 21 CFR Part 801.
+"Medical Device" means an instrument, apparatus, implement, machine, contrivance, implant, or similar or related article that is required to be labeled pursuant to 21 CFR Part 801. - f.

-- f.
 "Medical Supply" means a consumable supply item that is disposable and not intended for reuse. - g.
-"Nonprofit Entity" means a Board registered prescription drug outlet or other outlet which have nonprofit status. - h.
-"Originating Prescription Drug Outlet" means the prescription drug outlet which initially dispensed the prescription for a resident of a facility. - i.
+"Nonprofit Entity" means a Board registered prescription drug outlet or other outlet which has nonprofit status, or an out-of-state entity with legal authority to both possess a prescription drug and receive a donated prescription drug distributed from a Board-registered outlet in the state of Colorado. - h.
+"Originating Prescription Drug Outlet" means the prescription drug outlet which initially dispensed the prescription for a resident of a facility.

+- i.
 "Package" means to prepare a drug in a container other than the original container.
 The packaging might include a unit dose dispensing system, single dose, automated cassette, or a container suitable for a traditional system.
 Unless otherwise specified, this includes preparing a drug in advance of the immediate need for dispensing (prior to the receipt of an order), or pursuant to an existing order. - j.
 "Single dose package" means a package which contains a quantity of a drug intended for administration as a single dose. - k.
-"Traditional dispensing system" means a drug package system in which individual doses are not packaged in unit dose packages or unit of issue packages. - I. "Unit dose dispensing system" means a drug distribution system which is in a prescription drug outlet or hospital other outlet and uses unit dose packages or unit of issue packages that enable distribution of packaged doses in a manner that preserves the identity of the drug until the time of administration. - m.
-"Unit dose package" means a package which contains one pharmaceutical unit. - n.
+"Traditional dispensing system" means a drug package system in which individual doses are not packaged in unit dose packages or unit of issue packages. - "Unique identifier" means an implicit or explicit unique identifier from which the originating prescription number can be determined. - m.
+"Unit dose dispensing system" means a drug distribution system which is in a prescription drug outlet or hospital other outlet and uses unit dose packages or unit of issue packages that enable distribution of packaged doses in a manner that preserves the identity of the drug until the time of administration. - n.
+"Unit dose package" means a package which contains one pharmaceutical unit. - o.
 "Unit of issue package" means a package which provides multiple units of doses but separated in a medication card or other specifically designed container.